Legacy International seeks U.S. student leaders to serve as Cultural Ambassadors / interns in the Saudi Young Leaders Exchange Program (SYLEP).

 - 2014, Abby Richardson – “U.S. Student Cultural Ambassador Shares with Saudi Youth“

-- July 6 U.S. Cultural Ambassadors Orientation.
-Saudi students arrive (Washington, DC)
+- July 10 – U.S. Cultural Ambassadors Orientation.
+Saudi participants arrive (Washington, DC)

 Cultural Ambassadors should be:

-- Currently enrolled in a U.S. college or university – undergraduate or graduate.
+- Currently enrolled in a U.S. college or university – Junior or Senior Undergraduates or Graduate.
 Recent graduates will also be considered.

-- Committed to leadership and community engagement, and an active participant in a university or local service organization, club or project OR active leadership roles in high school.
+- Committed to leadership and community engagement, and an active participant in a university or local service organization, club or project OR active leadership roles.